Senna obtusifolia: Traditional Eastern medicine

 The materia medica name for the seeds in Chinese is jué míng zǐ (simplified: 决明子; traditional: 決明子).
 The medicinal seeds are also known by the equivalent Korean name gyeolmyeongja in traditional Korean medicine, and by the Japanese name ketsumei-shi (ケツメイシ, 決明子) in kampō medicine.

 The jue ming zi is used widely in Asia, including Southeast Asian countries such as Thailand, and its herbal sicklepod tea is drunk instead of regular tea as a preventative for hypertension.
 It is also purported to have the ability to clear the eye.
 In Korea also, medicinal gyeolmyeongja is usually prepared as tea (gyeolmyeongja-cha, "sickle pod tea").

 Senna tora (Cassia tora) is used similarly, and though distinguished in the Chinese market as the "little/lesser" variety or shao jue ming 小決明) the Japanese government's [pharmacopoeia] (Nihon yakkyokuhō) officially acknowledges both S. obtusifolia and S. tora to be commerced as ketsumeishi.

 The Japanese beverage habu-cha (ハブ茶), as the name suggests, was originally brewed from the seeds of the habusō or S. occidentalis, but currently marketed habu-cha uses S. obtusifolia as substitute, since it is a higher-yielding crop.

 Western medicine

 The antimicrobial activity of leaf extracts of Senna obtusifolia have been studied.

 Meat substitute

 Kawal, a protein-rich meat substitute eaten in Sudan, is produced by crushing the leaves of the plant into a paste which is then traditionally fermented in an earthenware jar, buried in a cool place.
 The jar is dug up every three days and the contents mixed.
 After two weeks, the paste is removed and rolled into balls which are left to dry in the sun.
 They are usually cooked in stews with onions and okra.

+Toxicity in cattle, sheep and goats

+Ingested in larger quantities, Senna obtusifulia is toxic to cattle, sheep and goats.
+It is not readily palatable due to its bitter taste but may be consumed by livestock when other pasture forage is lacking.
+The main clinical signs are diarrhea, reluctance to move, muscular weakness and recumbency.
+Brown urine may be observed due to the presence of myoglobin from muscle breakdown.
+Macroscopic necropsy findings consist of pale discoloration of skeletal muscles.
+Microscopically, affected cattle show degeneration and necrosis of the skeletal and occasionally cardiac muscles.
+Some animals may develop centrilobular hepatic necrosis.
+Seasonal variation in toxicity of the plant has been reported.